+- Name, surname, Birth date, skills

 - Education/courses

 - Professional experience

-- · List of skills/ aptitudes acquired
+- List of skills/ aptitudes acquired

-- List of corporate officer positions
+- List of appointments (corporate officer positions, elective offices) or other commitments (volunteering...)

 When an appointment file has been sent to the regulator it may also be provided to the compliance department as it generally includes a list of corporate officer positions, potential conflict of interest situations and questions relating to the reputation which may help in compliance analysis.